 Concentrate on paying off “bad debts” like credit cards or personal loans before “good debts” like student loans, mortgages, or business loans.
 And prioritize each group by interest rates of your debts.
 Tackle the debts with higher rates first, paying off more than just the minimum balance every month.
 Even if the debts are large; in the long run, you’ll be saving by paying off less accumulated interest.
 If credit card debt is your particular demon, sit down and make a realistic credit card pay-off plan.

 A student loan is a classic example of “good debt”; not only was it an investment in your future, the interest rates on the loan are often lower, and the interest is often tax-deductible.
 Making your monthly student loan payments in full and on time can help boost your credit score.

 A 529 savings plan is a great way to prepare for ballooning college tuition rates.
 While the money you put into the 529 plan is subject to income tax, any earnings made through investment aren’t subject to federal tax (and, usually, not state tax) when you take them out to pay for tuition or other educational expenses.

-Savings plans, which you to set up through a state or through educational institutions, allow you to contribute to an individual investment account much like a 401(k).
-The Financial Industry Regulatory Authority has a huge amount of resources and tools for scoping out 529 plans, including an expense analyzer.
+- Savings plans – which you to set up through a state or through educational institutions, allow you to contribute to an individual investment account much like a 401(k)

-Once you define a new budget, there are plenty of apps and websites that can help you stick to spending limits that will make it work.
-The free app Mint will notify you if you’re nearing your monthly spending limit in a certain category, for example, as well as remind you when bills are due and track the growth of your savings.
+Once you define a new budget, consider using an app or website to help you stick to spending limits that will make it work.
+There are many budgeting apps that will notify you if you’re nearing your monthly spending limit in a certain category, as well as remind you when bills are due and track the growth of your savings.